ESSA Title I School-Parent Compact

 The Title I, Part A Parent & Family Engagement Statewide Initiative is managed by the Region 16 Education Service Center.
 It offers multiple resources for Parents, Teachers, PFE Liaisons, and Administrators.

-Resources in the School-Parent Compact toolkit include a checklist, sample compact, a template, and many other resources.
+Resources in the School-Parent Compact Toolkit include a checklist, sample compact, a template, and many other resources.

 Additionally, Region 16 hosts the Statewide Parental Involvement Conference each year and provides additional training opportunities around the state.
-For details, check out the Title I, Part A Parent & Family Engagement Statewide Initiative resource page here
+For details, check out the Title I, Part A Parent & Family Engagement Statewide Initiative resource page here.

 Need help?